-Social media can be an effective tool for attracting visitors who have never come to your institution and for keeping them engaged long after they have left.
+Social media can be an effective tool for attracting visitors who have never come to your institution — and for keeping them engaged long after they have left.
+If you want to join a community of information specialists in the digital world, the Museum Computer Network (MCN) offers resources and community that are perfect for those working with social media.

 As you develop your social media presence, the Social Media Policy Handbook from Idealware can help.
 To quote the authors,